Reverse Mortgage FAQ

 Common Questions about Reverse Mortgages

-Reverse mortgages are a safe and secure financial tool but sometimes, a few misconceptions come up about this FHA (Federal Housing Administration) insured mortgage product.
+Reverse mortgages are a safe and secure financial tool, an FHA (Federal Housing Administration) insured mortgage product.
 Let’s go over some common questions and concerns, so you understand the facts.

 Q: Does the bank own my home?